-- Branch Office of a Foreign Company (Sucursal)
+- Foreign Company’s Branch Office (Sucursal)

 Labor and social security compliance

-- Health contribution
+- Health contributions

-- Retirement contribution
+- Retirement contributions

-- Occupational risk contribution
+- Occupational risk contributions

 Accounting and taxation compliance

-- Submit monthly and annual tax returns.
+- File monthly and annual tax returns.

 Engage with our specialists to meet your corporate compliance requirements in Uruguay